Skip to main content

 9.3Continuing professional development for teachers working in early childhood and school education

-Last update: 20 February 2024
+Last update: 13 February 2025

 Organisational aspects

-Continuing professional development for staff taking care of children aged up to 3 years
+Care for children aged up to 3 years

 There is no continuing professional development (CPD) system for staff taking care of children aged up to 3 years in Poland.
-However, the Act on the Care for Children Aged up to 3 years (ustawa o opiece nad dziećmi w wieku do lat 3) states that some staff are required to update their knowledge and skills.

-Childminders in a crèche or kids’ club are required to regularly update their knowledge and skills in early childhood education and care for children aged up to 3 years, methods and practice of working with children, understanding children’s needs, collaboration with parents and ensuring one’s own well-being, in particular, through self-study, participation in training courses or support from an entity administering a given crèche or kids’ club.
-Training courses are provided on a fee-free basis by the entity administering the crèche or kids’ club.
+However, as stated in the legislation (Act on the Care for Children Aged up to 3 years / ustawa o opiece nad dziećmi w wieku do lat 3), childminders working in a crèche or kids’ club and day-care providers are required to regularly update their knowledge and skills in the areas of early childhood education and care for children aged up to 3 years, methods and practice of working with children, understanding children’s needs, collaboration with parents and ensuring one’s own well-being.
+Knowledge and skills should be updated, in particular, through self-study, participation in training courses or support from the entity administering a given crèche or kids’ club or the entity employing a day-care provider.

-If a day-care provider is employed by a local government unit or a public institution, the afore-mentioned training courses are provided on a fee-free basis.
+Fee-free training courses for childminders in a crèche and kids’ club are provided by the entity administering the crèche or kids’ club.
+If a day-care provider is employed by a local government unit or a public institution, the employing entity provides such a course on a fee-free basis.

 Organisation